UKFDRS/.github/profile/README.md

 Full contact information may be found on the [website](https://ukfdrs/contact)

-For questions about the project, please email Dr. Gareth Clay (gareth.clay@manchester.ac.uk)
+For questions about the project, please email Prof Gareth Clay (gareth.clay@manchester.ac.uk)

 This organization was created and maintained by [Jack Jorgensen](https://github.com/JorgiEagle)